ddnexus/pagy/docs/api/pagy.md

 ### Pagy.new

-_Notice_: If you use the `Pagy::Backend` its `pagy` method will instantiate and return the pagy object for you.
+_Notice_: If you use the `Pagy::Backend` its `pagy` method will instantiate and return the Pagy object for you.

 The `Pagy.new` method accepts a single hash of variables that will be merged with the `Pagy::Vars` hash and will be used to create the object.
 The only mandatory variable is the `:count` of the collection to paginate: all the other variables are optional and have sensible defaults.
 Of course you will also have to pass the `page` or you will always get the default page number 1.